Scindapsus aureus (Devil's Ivy) Care Indoors, Propagation, Common Problems & Solutions

 Where to Buy

-Pothos are a great addition to your collection to elevate your home ambiance.
+Pothos Scindapsus aureus are a great addition to your collection to elevate your home ambiance.
 You may obtain these plants online from Amazon (Link to Amazon).

-Scindapsus aureus (Pothos) flourish in medium to bright indirect light, moderate warmth of 18-290C, humidity of 50-55% and moderately moist, rich, well-drained, Pothos potting soil coupled with monthly feeding in the growing season.
+To care for Scindapsus aureus indoors, provide medium to bright indirect light, warmth of 18-290C, humidity of 50-55% and moderately moist, rich, well-drained, Pothos potting soil coupled with monthly feeding in the growing season.

-Pothos Plant requires regular pruning to keep it neat, to promote a bushy growth and to rejuvenate growth.
-Repotting is needed only when the plant becomes pot-bound.
+Pothos Plant care requires regular pruning to keep it neat, to promote a bushy growth and to rejuvenate growth.
+Repotting is needed only when pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

 Pothos, Scindapsus aureus